Supporting your partner

 In todays culture there is a lot of pressure for birth partners to be everything for the labouring woman.
 In actual fact its only been since the revolution in the 70’s that men started to attend the births of their babys and be actively involved.
 This is also more specific to the western culture.
 There is often an expectation that they will be able to regurgitate all the facts from the childbirth class, be advocates for their partners in the medical setting, bring comfort and support to help them through contractions and be an active participants in the process.

 Thankfully most partners are up for the challenge and are finding their own personal satisfaction by being more involved.
-But there’s a way to go about this so that partners will feel more intuitive, confident and able to be the support people they and their partners desire.
+We facilitate your curiosities and intentions to boost your confidence, skills, and care to support your partners needs and wants.

 Knowing that we were going to have a birth partner with us during the birth was very comforting for me during Stef’s pregnancy.
 My expectation was that we would be having a minimum 10 hour birth and I felt completely supported knowing that Erika would be there not just as an extra set of hands but someone Stef had come to feel really close to during the pre-birth consultations.
 As it turned out the birth was so quick Erika made it only minutes before the birth, and I don’t think I even had time to massage Stef’s back.
 Thanks so much Erika for your support and education which we feel was integral in the ease and speed of the birth of our beautiful baby girl Loup!